AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Now that you have subscribed to an AMI, you are ready to install the Controller instance.

 Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
 The template is used to launch the Controller instance.
-Copy the `CloudFormation Template URL link address` for the AMI you intend to launch.
+Copy the `CloudFormation Template URL Link Address` for the AMI you intend to launch.

 ============================================                  ============================================
 **Controller AMI Name**                                       **CloudFormation Template URL Link Address**